 Fortunately, there are plenty of other options out there.
 Here are a few that could help:

 - Use WordPress and purchase a theme.
 A theme is a template that has been designed and developed and is available to purchase for your website.
 Then all you have to do is add your content and voila!
 You have a snazzy new website.
+The other advantage to WordPress for DIY website designers is the number of plugins available to you to solve for features you may need or want.
 Here’s a step-by-step guide for getting set up on WordPress.

 - Find a company that specializes in low-cost websites.
-There are a lot of companies out there that will build a website for less money than we do.
+While it's not the cheapest option in comparison to the do-it-yourself platforms, there are a lot of companies out there that will build a website for less money than we do.
+This can be a great first step for small business owners who aren't ready to invest a ton into their website design.
 If your site is simple and you don’t need anything else other than a place for your brand to live in the digital space, this could be a good place to start.

 In case you haven't received our not-so-subtle hints yet, we help companies strategically redesign their websites.
 So if you have any questions about redesigning your website, free to schedule a strategy call right here.
 We’d love to help.